 - If your router came with configuration software, you can use that instead of the web browser interface.

 - If you do not remember your WiFi password and have an Ethernet cable, connect it between your router and computer.
 This will eliminate the need for the WiFi password.

-However if you changed the password previously and now you do not remember it, then you have to reset your router.
+- However if you changed your WiFi password previously and now you do not remember it, then you have to reset your router.
 To do this press the reset button for 30 seconds.
 This will change your router settings to its default and you can access the router using its default login credentials

-When you create your password, try to build it in such a way that it is difficult or impossible to guess.
+When you change your WiFi Password, try to build it in such a way that it is difficult or impossible to guess.
 Use the following as a guide.

 Routers with default names tend to be the culprits of hackers.
 So if you can change it periodically, then it would discourage people from trying to break into it.
 So while you are here, try to change the network name.
 Here do not include any personal identifiable information, since it is publicly broadcasting.

-Once the settings are changes, you can use your new password to login to tyour wireless network.
+- Once you change your WiFi Password, you can use your new password to login to your wireless network.